dudarboh/LUCAS/README.md

 3- ACTION INITALIZATION

-    Standart action initialization class to support multi-threading
+    Standart action initialization class

 4- PRIMARY GENERATOR

-    GPS settings are tuned in startRun.mac macro.
+    Gun settings are tuned in startRun.mac macro.

-    It defines particle type, energy, position, energy smearing, angular smearing, size
+    There you can define particle type, energy, position, energy smearing, angular smearing, size, etc.

-5- RUNS and EVENTS
+5- RUNS

-    Event class used only for printout to check speed of cimputation Run class is used for writing collected data by Senstivive detector in the root file In the end of each event.
+    Run class is used for writing data in a  output root file by virtual RecordEvent function of a base class which is called in the end of each event.

-    Run class also simulates electronic noise smearing.
+    Run class also simulates electronic noise energy smearing.
-    NOISE.TXT file is needed in ../ directory of comlied code
+    You need NOISE.TXT file for this in the upstream directory (../) If you don't have it, remove all lines which use this file and fApvNoise array in LCRun class

 6- DETECTOR RESPONSE

-    Energy deposited and IsPrimaryParticle are accounted in sensors pads using sensitive detector.
+    Energy deposited and IsPrimaryParticle are counted in sensors pads using sensitive detector.
     The physics quantities are stored in LCHit via LCSensitiveDetector objects.
 Sensitive detector is set to logical volume of the pad